 Do you need a travel agent?

-These days, with so much online, it’s easy to assume that booking travel yourself is simpler or cheaper.
-But here’s what most people don’t realize:
+These days, with so much online, it’s easy to assume that booking travel yourself is totally fine.
+And hey, I get it.
+This is what I do professionally and people ask me all the time if travel agents still exist!

-So yes, you could plan a trip on your own.
-But if you want it done right, with insider access, expert guidance, VIP perks and amenities, and real backup—that’s where I come in.
+So if you want it done right, with insider access, expert guidance, VIP perks and amenities, seamless transportation, and real backup—that’s where I come in.

 Time is money.

-I save my clients hours—sometimes weeks—of planning time.
+I save my clients hours—sometimes weeks—of planning and decision time.
 Whether it’s picking the right room (not just the “Deluxe” mystery box online), figuring out train vs. car transfers, or making sure you don’t miss the one must-see thing in a city before heading off to the next, I make it efficient.
 Two weeks in Italy or Japan?
 I can build it in my sleep.
 This is what I do—every day, all day.
+While I’m always happy to book those short weekend getaways, I can make a huge difference to a longer trip.

 You don’t know what you don’t know.

 Google and ChatGPT can tell you what exists.
 I tell you what actually matters.
+This is what I do all day, every day.
 Like:

 – Driving to Lake Como?
 Better than the train.